 This stainless steel electric frying pan is dreamy!

-Long ago I replaced my Teflon frying pans with cast iron (I love how inexpensive they are), but I kept my Teflon skillet (“non-stick”) because it was just so handy, and I couldn’t find a stainless steel electric frying pan that was big enough.
+Long ago I replaced my Teflon frying pans with cast iron (I love how inexpensive they are, especially if you can find them at garage sales), but I kept my “non-stick” Teflon skillet because it was just so handy, and I couldn’t find a stainless steel electric frying pan that was big enough.
 I finally found one and I looooove it!

 (We needed the 16″ for our family, but a 12″ is also available for less $.)